adisav17/Knowledge-Agnostic-Language-Modeling/README.md

 We will demonstrate late knowledge fusion with dekalmification for our language model and early knowledge fusion for the question-answering model.
 The first phase of the project is centered around representing named entity types and an ontology of the same.
 We also work in entity sense discovery, we develop entity sense embeddings and contextual representations in view of optimal entity sense configurations.
-This repository is intended for demonstrative purposes.
+This developing repository is intended for demonstrative purposes.